Socialize with us

 If you are having trouble with the calculations then you can figure out the size of the smoke guard you need by lighting a fire.

-Now hold a piece of sheet metal or something similar across the top half of the fireplace opening and dropping it down inch by inch till the smoke stops coming out and begins to roll and go up the chimney.
+Now hold a piece of sheet metal or something similar across the top half of the fireplace opening and drop it down inch by inch till the smoke stops coming out and begins to roll and go up the chimney.

 Now just take your final measurement to have a metal lip made, anyone that works with sheet metal will know exactly what you need and could be able to make this in a matter of minutes, and that’s it all you need to do is install it with a couple of screws and you are done.